Save on pet insurance for your pet

-However dogs may develop similar symptoms to the condition in people - but these signs are NOT due to Hantavirus, rather another problem
+No. This is a wild rodent to human infection, only.
+However, dogs may develop similar symptoms to the condition that is seen in people exposed to Hantavirus.
+These signs are not due to Hantavirus, but another health condition.

 How Do I Treat My Dog's Condition?

-This isn't so much about treating Hantavirus (since dogs don't suffer from this condition) but determining the cause of their symptoms.
+This isn't so much about treating Hantavirus (since dogs don't suffer from this condition) but determining the cause of their similar symptoms.